ticknerr/content-designer/README.md

 ### Basic Workflow

-1. **Input Content**: Paste your content from Word or type directly into the input area
+1. **Input Content**: Paste your content from Word into the input area
+   - Only small changes can be made in the input area
-   - Formatting (bold, italic, underline) is preserved
+   - Formatting (bold, italic, underline, hyperlinks) is preserved
-   - Lists and headings are automatically detected

 2. **Select Blocks**: Click on a block or drag to select multiple blocks

 3. **Apply Components**: Choose from the design components panel
    - Suggested components appear with a "Suggested" badge
+   - Some components appear different if a heading is detected
    - Preview updates in real-time

 4. **Customise**: